Frog Habitat On Public Land

 Frog Pond Design: Ian Lawrence, engineer & urban water expert (services donated)

-Contractor/Suppliers: Landcare Nursery, Wayne Cook Landscapes, Chandlers Tree Service and Bio Carbon Soil.
+Contractors/Suppliers: Wayne Cook Landscapes, Chandlers Tree Service and Bio Carbon Soil

-We gratefully acknowledge the contribution of many local residents who regularly donate time, ensuring this evolving project continues to thrive.
-We appreciate the ongoing support of Tamworth Regional Council who have entrusted our volunteers with transforming this public land into something special.
+We appreciate the contribution of our urban Landcarers who regularly donate their time, ensuring this evolving project continues to thrive.
+We appreciate the ongoing support of Council who have entrusted our volunteers with transforming this public land into something special.
 Council funded the initial tree planting, and continue to provide mulch and lawn mowing services on an ongoing basis.

 PDF – Plant Species List PDF – Plant Species List